 This can lead to weight loss because when your body absorbs too much carbohydrate, it stores the excess sugar as fat.

 Hibiscus tea has antibacterial properties and is also rich in malic acid, tartaric acid and citric acid.

-Thus it may help to boost immune system and fight off infections such as cold.
+Thus, it may help to boost the immune system and fight off infections such as a cold.

-You can brew this tea hot or cold, making it suitable for both hot and cold weathers.
+You can brew this tea hot or cold, making it suitable for both hot and cold kinds of weather.